What to Do Next with Your Associate Degree in Cybersecurity

 Entry-level positions in IT that require an associate degree tend to pay at levels on par with jobs in other disciplines that require a bachelor’s degree, so getting a job in your field means you’ll start to see an immediate return on your educational investment.
 Continuing your education will have an even greater effect on your earning potential as the majority of cybersecurity positions require a bachelor’s degree or higher.
 While the number of cybersecurity-specific roles are growing, cybersecurity is more often an integrated responsibility of a broader IT position like a network administrator.
 With your bachelor’s degree, however, you can qualify for a core cybersecurity position such as an information security analyst or a cybersecurity systems architect.
 According to the Burning Glass report, full-time cybersecurity specialists command on average, $9,000 per year more than a general IT position with some cybersecurity responsibilities.
 Public cloud security, automation, and knowledge of the Internet of Things are projected to be the fastest-growing cybersecurity skills in demand over the next five years.

 If you’re ready to go back to school, make sure your program is aligned with the academic requirements for cybersecurity set by the National Security Agency (NSA) and Department of Homeland Security (DHS).
 Even better, make sure the college is a Center of Academic Excellence in Cyber Defense Education (CAE IA-CD).
-Learn more about Excelsior College’s Bachelor of Science in Cybersecurity program or Master of Science in Cybersecurity program and see just how far your associate degree can take you!
+Learn more about Excelsior College’s Bachelor of Science in Cybersecurity program or Master of Science in Cybersecurity program, and Excelsior’s 3+1 transfer program.
+See just how far your associate degree can take you!